gtanczyk/genaicode/GENAICODE_TRACKER.md

    - Add more examples
    - Include best practices

-The recent UI improvements for system message container have significantly enhanced the user experience by providing better visual separation between different types of content.
-The implementation now includes structured layouts with proper spacing, smooth transitions, and improved type safety.
+The recent UI improvements for system message container and theme dependency cleanup have significantly enhanced the code organization and maintainability.
+The implementation now includes better structured components with reduced coupling through themed styled components.
+The changes maintain visual consistency while improving the overall architecture.
 Future improvements will focus on adding more interactive features, enhancing accessibility, and further improving the visual experience.